PoisotLab/ms_betacov_mapping/README.md

 Neotropics, while the explosive adaptive radiations of the latter two (and particularly the phyllostomids) are responsible for the hotspot of bat diversity in the Amazon.
 Together, these clades of New World bats play host to a distinct regime of betacoronavirus coevolution.

 ## Coevolution-informed emergence risk is different in space

-As host richness, joint distinctiveness, or phylogeographic structure suggest that the bat-betacoronaviruses complex is globally fragmented enough to give rise to both different levels of risk (as evidenced by the spatial location of spillover events) and different types of co-evolutionary dynamics, we turn to the Geographic Mosaic Theory of Coevolution to provide a measure of risk accounting for multiple processes.
-In @fig:trivariate, we overlapped three components of spillover risk: viral sharing, *i.e.* the chance that two bats will share viruses overall; Local Contribution to Beta Diversity, *i.e.* the fact that a bat community is compositionally unique compared to the average compositional similarity across the entire system; finally, host phylogenetic diversity, *i.e.* how dispersed the bats in a location are within the tree of life.
-This approach leads to the definition of broad biogeographic regions of risk, where the same color represents the same type of risk.
-By way of constrat to figures @fig:richness and @fig:biogeo, these regions do not necessarilly overlap with previous spatial partitions of the bat-betacoronaviruses complex.
+Both the diverse origins of betacoronavirus spillover events and the existence of well defined co-phylogenetic regions suggest that the system is spatially fragmented enough to create risks of emergence that are different in their amplitude and in the coevolutionary processes underlying them.
+Therefore, we turn to the Geographic Mosaic Theory of Coevolution to provide an assesment of risk accounting for these processes.
+In @fig:trivariate, we overlapped three components of spillover risk: viral sharing (high viral sharing suggests slower, diffuse coevolution); host phylogenetic diversity (high diversity represents different evolutionary histories, suggesting more variation in immune strategies); host community uniqueness (high uniqueness suggests more potential for viruses to be exposed to novel host traits).
+This approach leads to the definition of broad biogeographic regions of risk, where close colors represent similar risks, and paler pixels represent overall higher risk (see Methods).
+These regions do not neatly overlap with those defined in @fig:richness or
+@fig:biogeo, reinforcing the notion that local-scale coevolutionary mosaics exist within co-phylogenetic regions.

 ![Trivariate additive mapping of the components of risk in the red/green/blue, where high virus sharing is encoded in the blue channel, host phylogenetic diversity in the green channel, and compositional uniqueness in the red channel.
-A pixel that would maximize all measures (highest possible risk) would be a pure white (specifically RGB(1.0, 1.0.
-1.0)), and a pixel with the lowest possible values would be pure black (specifically RGB(0.0, 0.0, 0.0)).
-Therefore, lighter values (the sum of the three channels gets closer to 3) indicate higher risk, and the color indicates the proportional distribution of the factors making up the total risk.](figures/risk_trivariate.png){#fig:trivariate}

-From the perspective of spillover risk, the most important combination of factors is a high phylogenetic diversity of hosts with low viral sharing; this, essentially, means that very different betacoronaviruses could co-exist within the same place.
-This is particularly the case given that betacoronaviruses often evolve and even achieve host shifts through recombination, which requires the co-occurrence of sufficiently distinct viruses to be a major driver of emergence.
-In @fig:trivariate, this corresponds to yellow to pale green areas, which are essentially limited to South-Eastern Asia, and to some part of Sub-Saharan Africa.
-Adopting a geographic mosaic theory perspective on risk, other regions of the world are of lesser concern (@fig:risk).
+The main driver of emergence risk (possibility of spatially overlapped but coevolutionarily indepent host-viral dynamics) corresponds to low viral sharing, *i.e.* pixels around yellow.
+Pixels in the yellow-green space (Africa) correspond to areas where, despite the potential for viral diversification, coevolutionary dynamics are likely to currently be dominated by the effect of host phylogenetic diversity.](figures/risk_trivariate.png){#fig:trivariate}

+Emergence risk is maximized under low viral sharing (host-virus pairs coevolve independantly), high phylogenetic diversity (viruses are exposes to different host clades), and high host uniqueness (viruses are experiencing novel, heterogeneous host traits combinations).
+Under these conditions, very different betacoronaviruses could co-exist at the same place, yet evolve in independent ways.
+As betacoronaviruses often evolve (including host shifts) through recombination, the co-occurrence of sufficiently distinct viruses is a sufficient major driver of emergence, and the regions that meet these conditions therefore represent the higher risk.
+In @fig:trivariate, this corresponds to yellow areas (dynamics dominated by low viral sharing, with equal contributions of selection mosaics and trait remixing; South-Eastern Asia, and the Indian sub-continent), green-yellow areas (dynamics with low viral sharing but dominated by the selection mosaic effect of host diversity; Africa below the Sahara desert), and would correspond to red-yellow areas (dynamics with low viral sharing but dominated by trait remixing in host communities; Middle-East).
+Indeed, these regions are broadly reflected in the risk map [@fig:risk].

+Under this framework, other regions (where high viral sharing dominates the dynamics; see *e.g.* Latin America, Eurasia above a northing of 30) represent a lower risk of emergence.
+Nevertheless, areas of high host uniqueness coupled with high viral sharing(red-to-pink in @fig:trivariate) could provide future hotspots of *Betacoronavirus* emregence risk through the suddent divergence of currently diffuse coevolutionary dynamics; this is a likely scenario knowing that can be facilitated by codivergence followed by recombination.
+Madagascar, where most bat species are endemic following evolutionary divergence from sister species in both African and Asian continents [@Shi2014DeeDiv], is one such potential future hotspot.
+Indeed, recent surveillance [@Kettenburg2022FulGen] has identified a novel *Betacoronavirus* (in the subgenus *Nobecovirus*) in Madagascar-endemic pteropid bat species (*Pteropus rufus*, *Rousettus madagascariensis*), emphasizing strong proof of principle in model predictions.

 Our risk decomposition does not account for viral diversity or distinctiveness.
-The simple rationale behind it is that the acquisition of viral data is rarely disconnected from the acquisition of host data.
-There are more sources of information on hosts than on viruses, allowing to develop a host-centric perspective on risk (although this estimate would more accurate with viral traits related to *e.g.* ability to switch hosts or pathogenic potential).
-Areas with high bat diversity and high turnover *may* facilitate the evolutionary radiation of viruses, matching previous findings that the diversification of bat coronaviruses is driven largely by host shifts (inter-genus or higher levels of cross-species transmission) and, to a lesser degree, cospeciation and sharing, representing intra-genus cross-species transmission [@Anthony2017GloPat].
-This diversification is not an actual risk factor for spillover itself, but acts downstream of a spillover event by increasing the random chance of the emergence of a virus with the raw genomic components required for the potential to infect humans.
+Viral data acquisition is rarely disconnected from the acquisition of host data.
+There are more sources of information on hosts than on viruses, allowing to develop a more robust host-centric perspective on risk.
+Any emergence risk estimate would benefit from viral traits related to *e.g.* ability to switch hosts or pathogenic potential.
+This is particularly true under recent findings that the diversification of bat coronaviruses is driven largely by host shifts (inter-genus or higher levels of cross-species transmission) and, to a lesser degree, cospeciation and sharing, representing intra-genus cross-species transmission [@Anthony2017GloPat].
+This diversification is not an actual risk factor for emergence itself, but acts downstream of an emergence event by increasing the random chance of the emergence of a virus with the raw genomic components required to eventually infect humans.

-![Extraction of a measure of *Betacoronavirus* spillover risk from bat hosts based on the colorimetric space from @fig:trivariate.
+![Extraction of a measure of *Betacoronavirus* emergence risk from bat hosts based on the colorimetric space from @fig:trivariate.
 The risk is a composite measure of the color value and angular distance to the yellow hue, as defined in the methods, ranged in the unit space.
-Based on this analyses, regions at high risk of spillover are southeast Asia and Madagascar.](figures/risk_map.png){#fig:risk}

-From another perspective, areas of high host uniqueness and virus sharing (red-to-pink) could provide hotspots of *Betacoronavirus* risk through mixing of unique viruses (via codivergence) and in turn recombination.
-Under our framework, such a hotspot was identified in Madagascar, where most bat species are endemic following evolutionary divergence from sister species in both African and Asian continents [@Shi2014DeeDiv].
-Recent surveillance [@Kettenburg2022FulGen] has identified a novel *Betacoronavirus* (in the subgenus *Nobecovirus*) in Madagascar-endemic pteropid bat species (*Pteropus rufus*, *Rousettus madagascariensis*), emphasizing strong proof of principle in model predictions.
+Based on these analyses, South-Eastern Asia, Madagascar, the Middle-East, and Africa below the Sahara desert have the highest relative risk of emergence.](figures/risk_map.png){#fig:risk}

 ## Human landscapes filter the geography of emergence risk